Types, equations, dimensions and the Pi theorem: Possible generalizations and extension

-In \cref{section:dimensions}, we have argued that equations like Newton's second principle, \cref{eq:newton1}, or the ideal gas law, \cref{eq:gas0}, summarize empirical facts about measurements (or put forward axioms about such measurements) of physical quantities.
+We conclude this section by going back to \cref{section:dimensions} where we have argued that equations like Newton's second principle, \cref{eq:newton1}, or the ideal gas law, \cref{eq:gas0}, summarize empirical facts about measurements (or put forward axioms about such measurements) of physical quantities.
 Specifically, we have argued that \cref{eq:newton1} posits that measurements of $F$ (force) are equal to the product of measurements of $m$ (mass) and measurements of $a$ (acceleration).
-In \cref{subsection:quantities} we have formalized the notion of physical quantity and the form of functions between physical quantities that fulfill the covariance principle as expressed by the Pi theorem.
+In \cref{subsection:quantities} we have formalized the notions of physical quantity and measurement and in \cref{section:piexplained1} we have applied these notions to formulate the covariance principle for a generic function between physical quantities, see \cref{figure:covariance}.